spujadas/elk-docker/README.md

 # Elasticsearch, Logstash, Kibana (ELK) Docker image

-This Docker image provides a convenient centralised log server and log management web interface, by packaging [Elasticsearch](http://www.elasticsearch.org/), [Logstash](http://logstash.net/), and [Kibana](http://www.elasticsearch.org/overview/kibana/), collectively known as ELK.
+This Docker image provides a convenient centralised log server and log management web interface, by packaging [Elasticsearch](http://www.elasticsearch.org/) (version 1.4.3), [Logstash](http://logstash.net/) (version 1.4.2), and [Kibana](http://www.elasticsearch.org/overview/kibana/) (version 3.1.2), collectively known as ELK.

 ## Installation

 Install [Docker](https://docker.com/), either using a native package (Linux) or wrapped in a virtual machine (Windows, Mac OS X – e.g. using [Boot2Docker](http://boot2docker.io/) or [Vagrant](https://www.vagrantup.com/)).

-To pull this image from the Docker registry, where it has been built automatically from the source files in this Git repository:
+To pull this image from the Docker registry, where it has been built automatically from the source files in the source Git repository, open a shell prompt and enter (`sudo`-ing as required):

 	$ docker pull sebp/elk

-**Note** – To build this image from the source files, clone the [Git repository](https://github.com/spujadas/elk-docker) and run `sudo docker build -t <repository-name> .` from the root directory (i.e. the directory that contains `Dockerfile`).
+**Note** – To build the Docker image from the source files, clone the [Git repository](https://github.com/spujadas/elk-docker) and run `sudo docker build -t <repository-name> .` from the root directory (i.e. the directory that contains `Dockerfile`).

 ## Usage